gflewis/sndml3/docs/optimizing_exports.md

 It is also important that the Java agent run in the same subnet as the target database.
 If the SQL database is in a data center, then the Java agent should run on a server in the same data center.
-If the SQL database is in an AWS or Azure cloud, then the Java agent should run on a server in the same cloud.
+If the SQL database is in an AWS or Azure cloud, then the Java agent should run on a server in the same region.

 The Java agent performs a lot of IO, but very little computation; so a minimally configured virtual machine is generally adequate.